How to make delicious and crispy Japanese Ebi Fry (Fried Shrimp) with homemade tartar sauce.

 - Place the prawns in the hot oil and fry until golden brown.
 (When you first place the prawns in the oil, it will bubble loudly.
 You know the prawn is cooked all the way through when the bubbling is not so noisy or intense.
 But prawns cook pretty quickly so you can tell mostly from the golden colour!)

-- Put the prawns on a wire rack and allow any excess oil to drip off.
-Remove the skewers carefully by twisting slowly and pulling them out.
+- Place the shrimps on a wire rack and allow any excess oil to drip off.
+If you used skewers, remove them carefully by twisting slowly and pulling them out.
 Be careful as they will be very hot!

 - Serve up your fresh, hot and crispy ebi fry with homemade tartar sauce!

-You can make your tartar sauce and prep the prawns ahead of time, leaving the frying for later.
+You can make your tartar sauce and prep the prawns ahead of time.
+Fry just before serving.